Shariah-Compliant ETF Directory · 2026

 • Haram revenue / Total revenue < 5%

-Purification Requirements
+Purification

-• Residual impure income must be donated to charity
+• Residual impure income donated to charity

 • Provider publishes purification ratio per unit